-Pressure loss in piping systems by using the Equivalent Pipe Length Method
+Calculate minor pressure loss in piping systems with the Equivalent Pipe Length Method.

 An efficient and simple way to calculate the pressure loss in a piping system is the "Equivalent Pipe Length Method".

 1. Make a Diagram of the Piping System

 Make a diagram where the system is structured with nodes as shown below.

 In the very simply circulating system used in this example the first node (0) is the pump.
 The next node is the tees (2) where the piping system splits up.
 The other nodes are the heating radiators.

 In many systems the structure can be simplified as above since the piping in both directions are of same size.
 If a more fine grained approach is required, additional nodes can be added in both directions as shown below.

 2. Make a calculation table

 With the most simplified nodes structure above a calculation table can be made as shown below.
 Each section from node to node is calculated by supplying length, volume flow, pipe size, pressure loss from diagrams or tables for the actual pipes and components in the sections and their individual equivalent length substituting the the minor loss.

 An excel template with the table above can be downloaded here: